 Oscar Oldershaw Two Doubles

-Sulphur Spring 2018, Joe Campbell & Oscar Oldershaw
+Sulphur Spring 2018, dir.
+Joe Campbell & Oscar Oldershaw

 Oscar Oldershaw and Dominika Kieruzel in conversation

-Oscar and I first met Chelsea College of Art and Design when our tutor, Gill Addison persuaded me that Oscar is the person I need for my new project.
+Oscar and I first met at Chelsea College of Art and Design when our tutor, Gill Addison persuaded me that Oscar was the person I needed for my new project.
 Gill also tasked us with research into each other's practice with an aim to present it to the group.
-Digging in I discovered a type of work and approach I have not seen in Fine Art world before: collaborative short films, projects based on fun and fantasy, that yet carried a seed of fascination and warmth towards the unglamorous everyday life.
-Putting together this show I can hear echos of that paired presentation 11 years ago, and I can see how Oscar's work developed and I am fascinated to find where it might go in the future.
+I found Oscar and his friends making collaborative short films, projects based on fun and fantasy, marked with fascination and warmth towards the unglamorous everyday life.
+Now, plunging into Oscar's practice again, I find myself surprised, and in a very good way, with the new direction of his work.

-Family - it's one of the first things that come to mind when i think of your work.
-You make films with your friends and family - 'Family Trip' is an example of it.
+Family - it's one of the first things that comes to mind when I think of your work.
+You make films with your friends and family - 'Family Trip' is an example of that.
 I am curious about the culture of filmmaking in your home, what influence does your family have on your films?

 That's a hard question.
 On the most basic level I work with my family because they're willing to do it and up for contributing ideas and energy.
-I've done it since I was a kid, there's no feeling that I've got to hold back or be polite because we know each other so well.
-And it's kinda fun, making home movies, like kids make home movies.
-Doing it as an adult is more fun in a way because you can do better things.
-It's just a fun activity to do with family I guess...
-There is an interesting element to it, when there's a bunch of these family films, it builds up a kind of interesting portrait, there is a body of work that develops with the same characters appearing again and again.
+I've done it for a long time, there's no feeling that I've got to hold back or be polite because we know each other so well.
+It's fun, making home movies, like kids make home movies...
+Doing it as an adult is even more fun because you can do a better job of it!
+There also is an interesting element to it when there's a number of these family films, it builds up a kind of a portrait.
+There is a body of work that develops with the same characters appearing again and again.
 But when I'm making the films, I'm not thinking about that.
-I'm just thinking about making the films, and then, 'who's around?', it's my family, so I make films with them.
+I'm just thinking about making the films.

 Your background is in Fine Art.
-But your films are rooted in film culture...
+But your work is rooted in film culture...

-I walk a line between the two, I try to.
-Often I find that video art...
-I can't engage with it.
-I generalize here.
+I try to walk a line between the two.
 What I like about 'normal' films is that they're built for entertainment, so they're designed to bring you along with them and keep you interested and you can engage with them without knowing a whole lot beforehand.
-They're quite cleverly designed in that respect.
-I like to think of narrative as a kind of vehicle that you can use to show, reveal people.
-You can have a storyline or some dancing, something that's fun to watch, that will give a reason for you to see somebody big on the screen and have a good look at them.
-Often I see it as a vehicle.
+I like to think of narrative as a kind of vehicle that you can use to show or reveal people.

 Do you think about the audience when you make your films?